 In this regard, we would like to underline that, as the Special Rapporteur on the right to health has pointed out (A/HRC/32/32), adolescents around the world face discrimination and barriers in accessing the information, services and commodities necessary to protect their sexual and reproductive health, resulting in violations of their right to health.
 In order to achieve target 3.7 of the Sustainable Development Goals to ensure universal access to sexual and reproductive health services, States should adopt a gender-sensitive and non-discriminatory sexual and reproductive health policy for adolescents and integrate it into national strategies and programmes.
-More specifically, adolescents must be guaranteed access to sexual and reproductive health information, services and commodities in a confidential and non-discriminatory manner that is responsive to their needs, including family planning, modern methods of contraception, counselling, pre-conception care, maternal care, sexual and reproductive health services health services should be welcoming and open to adolescents, without prejudice, and ensure privacy and confidentiality.
+More specifically, adolescents must be guaranteed access to sexual and reproductive health information, services and commodities in a confidential and non-discriminatory manner that is responsive to their needs, including family planning, modern methods of contraception, counselling, pre-conception care, maternal care, sexually transmitted infections, diagnosis and treatment, and safe abortion.
+Adolescent sexual and reproductive health services should be welcoming and open to adolescents, without prejudice, and ensure privacy and confidentiality.